RobinWaves/Leaflet-Challenge/README.md

 ![BasicMap](Leaflet-Step-1/images/Basic.png)

 The first task is visualizing an earthquake data set.
 Find the dataset here: [USGS GeoJSON Past 7 Days](https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson).

-* Leaflet-Step-1
-   * images - images for readme, html and basic screenshot
-   * static
-      * css
-         * style.css - style html
-      * js
-         * config.js - contains public mapbox key
-         * logic.js - main file to run for analysis
-   * index.html - main file to run for analysis

-2. **Import & Visualize the Data**

 Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

    * Your data markers should reflect the magnitude of the earthquake by their size and and depth of the earth quake by color.
 Earthquakes with higher magnitudes should appear larger and earthquakes with greater depth should appear darker in color.